tejashah88/mcaternos-bot/README.md

 ## Commands
 * `start server` - Starts the Aternos server up
-* `maintainance (on/off)` - Enables/Disables maintainance mode.
+* `maintenance (on/off)` - Enables/Disables maintenance mode.
 Only the admin(s) can send commands to it when enabled.